anilbyb/Anil_byb_Portfolio/README.md

 Each folder contains a focused project or group of related contributions.
 More technical details, images, and explanations can be found in the `README.md` files within each subfolder.

+> 📅 Note: This portfolio was assembled and uploaded recently as part of a focused application process.
+All included projects are based on prior experience and personal development work, curated for relevance and clarity.

+> 📅 Note: Due to confidentiality agreements, specific project names and internal documents are omitted for some of the projects.
+Visuals are representative of my contributions.

 ---

 👋 For questions, collaborations, or feedback, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/anilbayburt) or email: anilbayburt@gmail.com